jsoysouvanh/Refureku/README.md

 6. Update RefurekuSettings.toml located in /Build/Release/Bin/, or /Bin if you downloaded the binaries.
 You must at least specify:
 	- [FileGeneratorSettings] outputDirectory = '''Path/To/An/Output/Directory'''
+		> The output directory is the directory where metadata files will be generated.
+If the directory doesn't exist, the generator will try to create it.
 	- [FileGeneratorSettings] toParseDirectories = [ '''Path/To/Dir/To/Parse1''', ... ]
+		> List of the directories containing header files to parse.
+These directories are recursively inspected.
 	- [FileParserSettings] projectIncludeDirectories = [ '''Path/To/Refureku/Library/Include''', '''Path/To/Your/Project/Include/Dir1''', ... ]
+		> Paths to your project's additional include directories.
+They are **absolutely necessary** to make sure the parser can find all included files.
-	- **If the specified outputDirectory is in a parsed directory**, you should ignore it too (you don't want to parse generated metadata do you?)
+	- **If the specified outputDirectory is in a parsed directory**, you should ignore it (you don't want to waste time parsing generated metadata do you?)
 	[FileGeneratorSettings] ignoredDirectories = [ '''Path/To/An/Output/Directory''' ]
 	> **Note:** All paths must be written between ''' ''', and be either absolute or relative to your workspace directory.
 Check out the [SimpleIntegration project](https://github.com/jsoysouvanh/Refureku/tree/master/Refureku/Examples/SimpleIntegration)'s [RefurekuSettings.toml](https://github.com/jsoysouvanh/Refureku/blob/master/Refureku/Examples/ThirdParty/Bin/RefurekuSettings.toml) for a concrete example.